 Tectonic shifts are transforming the global business landscape dramatically.
 To succeed, companies have to accept never ending volatility as the new normal, understand the ongoing developments and create business strategies for the future.
-As unpredictability seems to be here to stay, it’s high time to go deeper into what the first half of 2018 has brought so far: omnichannel marketing, personalization and geofencing.
+As unpredictability seems to be here to stay, it’s high time to go deeper into what this year has brought so far: omnichannel marketing, personalization and geofencing.
 Although these are not new concepts to the marketing world, they recently have come into the spotlight and become popular.
 Hence, understanding these trends and forces shaping business environment will enable companies to create an effective marketing strategy and deliver results.

 First of all, before going into deeper about omnichannel, let’s define what is omnichannel really is.
 Omnichannel is about providing a seamless, unified and consistent shopping experience to customers across all sales channels.
 Omnichannel marketing destroys walls between online and offline touchpoints, and builds the whole system around the customer.

 Because, the waves of digital technologies come brand new challenges.
 Companies not only have to catch these waves but also ride them.
 Customers, on the other hand, are already technology-driven and using multitude of devices.
 As alternative options are now one click away and at their fingertips, customer purchase journey no longer looks like traditional linear model but has evolved into a dynamic and complex one.
 And this new model consists of various touch points – online, offline, mobile and social channels.
 Customers, going back and forth between online and offline shopping channels, want to start their shopping journey at one channel and finish at the other.
 And they want this whole journey to be a complete integrated shopping experience.